-Effective upon our initial public offering, we entered into an amended and restated employment agreement with Mr. Coughlin, pursuant to which he is entitled to receive a base salary of no less than \$1,100,000, an annual bonus targeted at 125% of his base salary subject to the achievement of board-approved performance goals, and other customary terms and conditions.
-Additionally, \$2,666,667 of a previously provided stock replacement payment remains subject to repayment upon a voluntary termination or termination by us for cause prior to June 4, 2021.
-In connection with the amendment and restatement, Mr. Coughlin also received a one-time grant of EBITDA PSUs on January 13, 2021 with an aggregate value of \$5,000,000, which will vest if our EBITDA, as adjusted by our board of directors, exceeds \$500 million for fiscal 2021, subject to his continued employment through the end of such fiscal year.
+Effective upon our initial public offering, we entered into an amended and restated employment agreement with Mr. Coughlin, which set forth his thencurrent base salary, annual bonus target subject to the achievement of board-approved performance goals, and other customary terms and conditions.
+Additionally, pursuant to this agreement on June 4, 2021, \$2,666,666 of a previously provided stock replacement payment ceased to be subject to repayment in the event of Mr. Coughlin's termination for cause or voluntary resignation.
 Mr. Coughlin is eligible for certain payments upon certain terminations of employment, as described under "-Potential Payments Upon Termination or Change in Control-Employment Agreements-Ronald Coughlin, Jr." below.

-Mr. Coughlin's agreement (and his amended and restated agreement) also subjects him to covenants regarding non-solicitation of our partners and our customers, vendors, distributors and strategic partners while Mr. Coughlin is employed by us and for one year thereafter.
+Mr. Coughlin's agreement also subjects him to covenants regarding non-solicitation of our partners and our customers, vendors, distributors, and strategic partners while Mr. Coughlin is employed by us and for one year thereafter.
 Mr. Coughlin is also a party to our standard Employee Proprietary Information and Inventions Agreement and our standard Confidentiality and Inventions Agreement which, among other things, provide us standard protections regarding the confidentiality of our proprietary information and our ownership of intellectual property.